 Life beyond COVID-19 is inevitable.
-With many vaccine hopes on the horizon, it’s safe to assume that the pandemic will come to end and life will continue, although life in general may look and feel different after COVID-19 than before.
+With many vaccine hopes on the horizon, it’s safe to assume that the pandemic will come to an end and life will continue, although life, in general, may look and feel different after COVID-19 than before.

-What have we learned from living through a pandemic and what new habits have we adopted that will keep us all safer and healthier in the long term?
+What have we learned from living through a pandemic, and what new habits have we adopted to keep us all safer and healthier in the long term?

-In addition, with the amount of families that have been home together, rather than at the office or in school, bring a new focus on the importance of safety within the home.
+Also, the number of families that have been home together, rather than at the office or in school, bring a new focus on the importance of safety within the home.

-When our kids go to school or we go to work, we often don’t think about how well equipped and prepared they are for an emergency, complete with the necessary first aid supplies to assist with many types of injuries.
+When our kids go to school, and we go to work, we often don’t think about how well-equipped and prepared they are for an emergency, complete with the necessary first aid supplies to assist with many types of injuries.
 How many types of injuries should a first aid kit be able to address?
 Let’s break it down!

 Types of Injuries